-Ever since we launched the Blast and Blast Mini in 2017, we’ve wanted to get good data on how long the filters last.
+Ever since we launched the Blast and Blast Mini industrial air purifiers in 2017, we’ve wanted to get good data on how long hepa filters last.
 These filters are huge, 10-20 times the size of our DIY purifier filters in fact.
-We’d expect them to last much longer, but let’s see what the data says.
+We’d expect the HEPA lifespan to be much longer, but let’s see what the data says.

 The Problem with the Numbers Most Purifier Companies Give

 But there’s a problem.
 See, most purifier companies give nice-sounding round numbers like 6 months.

 But there are problems with numbers like that.
 How did they come up with that number?
 Is that based on actual data?
 Is that lifespan for Beijing air, or Swiss air?
 Is that assuming the machine is running 24 hours a day or 8 hours a day?